-In the six years following the publication of the original Town Plan in 2005 a total of 80 new houses have been built in Hungerford, including 16 new affordable homes at Penny Farthing Close.
-In addition, latest figures show that permission for a further 62 dwellings had been granted by 31st March 2011.
+In the six years following the publication of the original Town Plan in 2005 a total of 80 additional homes have been built in Hungerford, including 16 new affordable homes at Penny Farthing Close.
+In addition, latest figures show that permission for a further 90 dwellings had been granted by 31st March 2012, including a gain of 44 at the Priory.